frontlinesms/industry-signup-pages/root-checklist/checklist.md

 ## HTML changes
 Index.html page
 - [ ] The title tag in the header
-- [ ] The image links
 - [ ] The industry value in the sign up form
-- [ ] The script link to the success.html page (Optional)
 - [ ] Images with appropriate alt tags
-- [ ] Ensure content is marked-up semantically/correctly

 Success.html page
 - [ ] The title tag in the header